looi-wh/ffmpegOverlay/README.md

 # How to run
 - Download file from release section
 - Extract and run "python3 convert.py" (no need for sudo)
-- The script will automatically install everything thats needed
+- The script will automatically install everything required

 # Features
 - Supports FFMPEG-BAR